Two Months in Southeast Asia

 Spend a day decompressing in Bangkok and re-visiting your favorite sites before blasting off to Yangon, the principal city of Myanmar.
 After exploring spectacular sights like Shwedagon Pagoda (and generally feeling like you’ve been transported back in time, on account of Myanmar’s many decades of isolation from the outside world), head north to the city of Mandalay.

-Depending on how much time you’re spending in Southeast Asia, explore the trio of villages around Mandalay, or head east to the incredible temples of Bagan, then west to Inle Lake.
+Depending on how much time you’re spending in Southeast Asia, explore the trio of villages around Mandalay, head down the Irawaddy River to the incredible temples of Bagan or south into the Andaman Sea and the Mergui Archipelago.
 Whatever you do, don’t succumb to food poisoning like I did – I literally though I was going to die!

 Stopover in Singapore